 Aimed at small businesses with a modest requirement for colour printing, Canon’s latest desktop laser looks to hit the spot for value, with the i-Sensys LBP5050n network model coming in at a shade over £150.
 Canon also offers a base LBP5050 USB-only model that saves you less than £25, making this network version far better value.

-With quoted print speeds of only 8ppm for colour and 12ppm for mono, it's no speed demon but it's a good choice for those that value peace and quiet, with noise levels quoted at a maximum of only 48dBA.
+With quoted print speeds of only 8ppm for colour and 12ppm for mono, it’s no speed demon but it’s a good choice for those that value peace and quiet, with noise levels quoted to be a maximum of only 48DB(A).
 The cartridges are easily accessible from a drawer that slides out from the front and these are the all-in-one variety that include the toner, drum and cleaning unit.

-As with most low-cost colour lasers you pay a premium on running costs.
+As with most low cost colour lasers you pay a premium on running costs.
 The black cartridge lasts for 2,300 pages while the colour cartridge is good for 1,500 pages, which equates to nearly 9p for a colour page and 1.7p for a mono page.
-Like other printer vendors, Canon engages in the dubious practice of shipping the printer with starter cartridges only good for 800 pages each.
+Like other printer vendors, Canon engages in the dubious practise of shipping the printer with starter cartridges only good for 800 pages each.

 The printer has a single 150-sheet paper tray with no options to increase capacity.
-A single-sheet multi-purpose slot is located above the main tray and the front panel offers a basic set of LED indicators, showing printer activity, paper status and warnings for cartridge toner levels.
-There's also a button for cancelling the current print job.
+A single sheet MFP slot is located above the main tray and the front panel offers a basic set of LED indicators ,showing printer activity, paper status and warnings for cartridge toner levels.
+There’s also a button for cancelling the current print job.